typicode/backbone-pegasus/README.md

 ![screenshot](http://i.imgur.com/gT3DR18.png)

 Obviously, in production you should concatenate your app scripts.
-However, what's important in this picture is that your data (the yellow bar) is being loaded while still loading the other scripts.
+However, what's important in this screenshot is that your data (the yellow bar) is being loaded while still loading the other scripts.

 Without server-side data bootstrapping or rendering, you would have to wait for all the scripts to load before starting to load data.